Fok Tai Loy

-Fok Tai Loy (霍泰来; March 1933 – 28 June 1984) was a Singaporean politician, engineer and part-time lecturer who served as the chairman of the executive committee of the Singapore Democratic Party from its founding in 1980 to 1984.
-He unsuccessfully contested the Cairnhill Single Member Constituency in the 1980 Singaporean general election.
+Fok Tai Loy (霍泰来; March 1933 – 28 June 1984) was a Singaporean politician, engineer and part-time lecturer who served as the chairman of the Singapore Democratic Party (SDP) between 1980 and 1984.

 Early life and education

 Fok was born in March 1933 and studied at the Saint Andrew's Secondary School.
 He received the Colombo Plan scholarship and he left for Australia to study at the University of Melbourne in February 1954.
 He graduated from the university with a Bachelor of Engineering degree.

 Career

 After university, Fok began working at the Public Utilies Board, where he remained for 11 years.
 From 1961 to 1967, he served as a part-time lecturer at the Singapore Polytechnic.
 In October 1969, Fok was elected the president of the Employees' Co-operative Thrift and Loan Society of the City Council of Singapore.
 From 1969 to 1974, he served as the captain of the First Company of the Boys' Brigade in Singapore.
 In December 1970, he was elected to the executive council of the Boys' Brigade for the year of 1971.
 He was elected the organisation's vice president in 1972.
 He then served as the president Boys' Brigade from 1976 to 1978.

 Fok also served as the president of the St. Andrew's School Parent-Teacher Association.
 He was also elected to the committee of the St. Andrew's Old Boys' Association.